Olle Rimfors: The origin of the successful Stenmark slalom turn

-In 1952 at the Oslo winter Olympics, Olle Rimfors was leader and coach of the Swedish alpine squad.
+In 1952 at the Oslo winter Olympics, Rimfors was leader and coach of the Swedish alpine squad.
 Observing all the nationalities training at the Norefjell and Rødkleiva Olympic courses, Rimfors noticed that the Norwegian champion Stein Eriksen, had modified the predominant slalom technique of the racers, the French parallel kick turn ruade.
 Standing behind the racers Rimfors noticed that the sun did not reflect simultaneously on both skis while Eriksen turned around the gates.
 Stein Eriksen had developed the kick turn further, and lifted the inner ski slightly, gaining a little more momentum from the outer ski than the other racers.

-Inspired by Stein Eriksen's new technique Rimfors spent the next few years developing it even further.
-He called it “diagonal turn”, intending to make it the official technique in Swedish ski schools.
+Inspired by Eriksen's new technique Rimfors spent the next few years developing it even further.
+He called it "diagonal turn", intending to make it the official technique in Swedish ski schools.
 Since he was head of the ski school in Hemavan, the neighbor village of Tärnaby, he spent a lot of time in Tärnaby as well, not only mapping out ski slopes, but also training Tärnaby talents, among them Erik Stenmark, father of the most successful alpine ski racer ever, Ingemar Stenmark.
 When the new Austrian ski technique was presented at the international Interski congress in Storlien in 1957, Rimfors decided to abandon the diagonal turn in favor for the new Austrian Wedeln technique.

 In the rural village of Tärnaby, the diagonal turn survived, and was refined even further by the young kid of Ingemar Stenmark.
 Later on, as Stenmark dominated the slalom and giant slalom races, the technique was renamed klivsväng (step turn), a more suitable name.

 Organizing ski instruction and mountain rescue

-In 1939, Rimfors, together with Gustaf Birch-Lindgren, David “Mr Jones” Jonason, Sven Swärd and others, founded Svenska Iglooklubben (the Swedish Igloo Club), whose main task is to promote extended ski trips in the high mountains.
-In 1958, Olle Rimfors founded Svenska Skidlärarföreningen (the Swedish Ski Instructors Association) and was also its first chairman (and interim chairman from January 1957).
-He was also a board member of Skidfrämjandet, board member of L.A.
-Jonsson's ski factory, and head of the Jämtland mountain rescue 1929–1965.
+In 1939, Rimfors, together with Gustaf Birch-Lindgren, David "Mr Jones" Jonason, Sven Swärd and others, founded Svenska Iglooklubben (the Swedish Igloo Club), whose main task is to promote extended ski trips in the high mountains.
+In 1958, Rimfors founded Svenska Skidlärarföreningen (the Swedish Ski Instructors Association) and was also its first chairman (and interim chairman from January 1957).
+He was also a board member of Skidfrämjandet, board member of L. A. Jonsson's ski factory, and head of the Jämtland mountain rescue 1929–1965.
 Rimfors was also sports official and coach for Sweden's alpine team at the 1948 and 1952 Winter Olympics.

 During 1948–1958, Rimfors was chairman and founder of the Swedish Ski Association's Slalom Committee, the forerunner of today's Alpine Committee.
 Between 1950 and 1966, he was also head of the ski school at Skid- och Friluftsfrämjandet's mountain resorts in Sälen, Storlien, Hemavan and Riksgränsen.

 Products and ski equipment

-Olle Rimfors contributed to the development of ski equipment and designed his own brands of ski bindings, skis, poles, wax, etc. He rationalized the ski waxing methodology with his waxing chart.
+Rimfors contributed to the development of ski equipment and designed his own brands of ski bindings, skis, poles, wax, etc. He rationalized the ski waxing methodology with his waxing chart.
 In the late 1920s, he also developed the purpose-built pulk, Rimforspulkan, for winter expeditions in the mountains.
 Rimforspulkan and the Rimfors ski poles are back in production.